 Do you lose the TFSA contribution room?

-No. Unused TFSA contributions are carried forward each year.
-If you’ve never invested in a TFSA before 2019, you can make up for the lost time by contributing your maximum, up to $63,500.
+No — unused TFSA contributions are carried forward each year.
+Never invested in a TFSA before 2021?
+You can make up for the lost time by contributing your maximum, up to $75,500.

 What is the TFSA limit by year?